luz-ams/shesharp/README.md

 # The proposal
 ## Hire Meow

-The project is an App for recruiters who can FaceTime with their candidates.
-While the candidate is on the call, a summary of the current jobOpening and their matching skills will show-up in the screen.
+The project is an App for recruiters who can **FaceTime** with their candidates.
+While the candidate is on the call, a summary of the current vacancy of interest and their matching skills will show-up in the screen.
+Alternative vacancies may also show up.
+Colors help to identify the level of of the candidate in a certain skill or the most suitable vacancies for them.

-To remove gender-bias, the App will add a filter to the actual person being interviewed.
-The filters are cute little kittens!
-The name and surname of the candidates are hidden and only a nickname will show.
+To remove *gender-bias*, the App will add a filter to the actual person being interviewed. **The filters are cute little kittens!** The name and surname of the candidates are hidden and only their nickname will show.

 ## Notes
 - I've used **Xcode Version 15.0 beta**